-Renewal Rapid Rehousing and Permanent Supportive Housing (Including Legacy Shelter Plus Care)
+Renewal (Non-YHDP) Rapid Rehousing and Permanent Supportive Housing (Including Legacy Shelter Plus Care)

-All applicants for renewing PSH and RRH projects must submit the following no later than August 15, 2023 at 3:00 pm.
+All applicants for renewing PSH and RRH projects must submit the following no later than September 10, 2024, at 3:00 pm.
 The following materials must be received for each project in order for an application to be considered complete:

-- The 2023 BoS CoC Renewal Project Review Application; - The Competition Certification and Policy Addendum document for all projects; - The Competition Coordinated Entry System Policy Addendum for all projects; - The Notice of Intent 2023 Grant Consolidation (where applicable); - Written agreements with educational supports and Services for children ages 0-5 (as applicable); - Written narrative document describing how this project works with local employment agencies and employers to prioritize training and employment opportunities for participants (or how project will do so; - HUD APR from Sage (applicants will need to pull the data from HMIS and then upload the CSV-APR into Sage using the Test run function in order to create the required report (for 6/1/2022-5/31/2023); - HUD Data Quality Report (6/1/2022-5/31/2023);

-- Most recent monitoring (HUD monitoring for Non-S+C projects and DCA monitoring for S+C projects), including corrective action plans and documentation regarding resolution of findings, when applicable; and - Supportive documents showing timely draw downs (eLOCCS reports for a 12 month period).
+- The 2024 BoS CoC Renewal Project Review Application; - The Competition Certification and Policy Addendum document for all projects; - The Competition Coordinated Entry System Policy Addendum for all projects; - The Notice of Intent 2024 Grant Consolidation (where applicable); - Project Policies and Procedures; - Proof of active Sams Registration; - Written agreements with educational supports and Services for children ages 0-5 (as applicable); - Written narrative document describing how this project works with local employment agencies and employers to prioritize training and employment opportunities for participants (or how project will do so); - HUD APR from Sage (applicants will need to pull the data from HMIS and then upload the CSV-APR into Sage using the Test run function in order to create the required report (for 7/1/2023-6/30/2024); - HUD Data Quality Report (7/1/2023-6/30/2024); - Most recent monitoring (HUD monitoring for Non-S+C projects and DCA monitoring for S+C projects), including corrective action plans and documentation regarding resolution of findings, when applicable; and - Supportive documents showing timely draw downs (eLOCCS reports for a 12-month period).

-For renewal projects that were consolidated under the FY 2021 or 2022 CoC Competition, the consolidated project replaces the individual projects.
+For renewal projects that were consolidated under a previous CoC Competition, the consolidated project replaces the individual projects.
 As such, the review application and all materials submitted for each consolidated project should represent the combined projects.
-Applicants should be able to run an APR covering the required period of 6/1/2022-5/31/2023 in HMIS for the combined projects, so that when the CSV-APR is uploaded into Sage, it will produce an APR with the combined data.
-Applicants who need technical assistance with this should contact HMIS staff at BoSHMIS@dca.ga.gov or tina.moore@dca.ga.gov.
+Applicants should be able to run an APR covering the required period of 7/1/2023-6/30/2024 in HMIS for the combined projects, so that when the CSV-APR is uploaded into Sage, it will produce an APR with the combined data.
+Applicants who need technical assistance with this should contact HMIS staff at BoSHMIS@dca.ga.gov or BoS CoC staff at BoSMonitoring@dca.ga.gov.